zshoorbajee/reddit-movie-comments-nlp/README.md

 ___
 ## Modeling <a name="modeling"></a>

 This project ultimately is a **regression** task.
 An untuned linear regression model was used as a **baseline**.
 I then used [TensorFlow through the Keras interface](https://www.tensorflow.org/api_docs/python/tf/keras) in order to build various **deep neural networks (DNNs)**.
-This was an iterative process where I xperimented with the number of **layers, regularization, and activation functions** like ReLU and ELU.
+This was an iterative process where I experimented with the number of **layers, regularization, and activation functions** like ReLU and ELU.

 The data was split into train, validation, and test sets (before pre-processing, to avoid data leakage).
 The models were trained on the **training set** and the final model was chosen based on its generalizability and performance on the **validation set**.
 The models were configured to minimize mean squared error (MSE) and stop running if that hasn't improved in 50 epochs.
 The final model was evaluated based on its performance on the **test set**.

-##### Note: Regression, assumptions, inferences, and predictions
+#### Note: Regression, assumptions, inferences, and predictions

-Often, when predicting a continuous variable such as IMDb score, linear regression is used.
+> Often, when predicting a continuous variable such as IMDb score, linear regression is used.
 This is a basic machine learning task that tries to find an optimal linear relationship between the predictors and the target.
 Linear regression stipulates several statistical assumptions such as independence of observations, homoscedasticity, no multicollinearity, and others.
 These assumptions are necessary when needing to make inferences about how individual predictors influence the target.
 However in a modeling context, there is less of a concern about making such inferences and [more of an emphasis on making accurate predictions](https://projecteuclid.org/journals/statistical-science/volume-16/issue-3/Statistical-Modeling--The-Two-Cultures-with-comments-and-a/10.1214/ss/1009213726.full).
 For that reason, I haven't checked for any of the assumptions for linear or non-linear regression.
 Considering how messy NLP is, I highly doubt this data would satisfy them.
 I am simply interpreting and evaluating how well the models can predict a movie rating.
-In other words, this is a black [box model approach](https://towardsdatascience.com/machine-learning-interpretability-techniques-662c723454f3).
+In other words, this is a [black box model approach](https://towardsdatascience.com/machine-learning-interpretability-techniques-662c723454f3).

 ### Scoring and Evaluation

 The IMDb scores the models are trained on have a degree of variability that can't be accounted for 100% of the time with predictions.
 Two main metrics tell us how well the model is performing:

-* **R-squared** tells us what percent of the variability of the target variable the model accounts for
+* **R-squared** tells us what percent of the variability of the target variable the model accounts for.
 * **Root mean squared error (RMSE)** measures average distance of predictions from the true target values.
 RMSE is the same units as the target variable.

 ### Baseline model:
 * The baseline model is a simple, untuned linear regression model using Scikit-learn.

-#### Baseline model validation results:
+#### Baseline model results:
+Training:
+* RMSE: 0.2538
+* R-squared: 0.9156

+Validation:
 * RMSE: 0.8071
 * R-squared: 0.2930

+The baseline performance is not amazing, and there is clear overfitting.
+But it's impressive to see an untuned linear regression model do this well with a relatively complex dataset.

 ### Final model architecture (Model 11):
 * Input layer: 516 units